Generic PDK#

 LayerMap#

-A layer map maps layer names to a integer numbers pair (GDSlayer, GDSpurpose)
+A layer map maps layer names to an integer numbers pair (GDSlayer, GDSpurpose)

 Each foundry uses different GDS layer numbers for different process steps.